wandsmire/Not2D/README.md

 Development roadmap:
 1. Text dialogs
+2. Items management
-2. Multiplayer Support
+3. Multiplayer Support
-3. Clear documentation
+4. Clear documentation

 How to develop your game:
 1. Open the code in Android studio, and replace the files inside the assets folder.